-The statute does not mention what law enforcement officers can do and whether defendants must forfeit their weapon.
+The statute does not mention what law enforcement officers can do and whether defendants must forfeit their weapons.
 It likely depends on the circumstances and locale.
-If police do confiscate the weapon, the defense attorney can ask the court for it back.
+If the police do confiscate the weapon, the defense attorney can ask the court for it back.
 If the court agrees, the police should comply.

 A conviction for shooting on a public road must remain on the defendant’s record for five (5) years.
 After that, the defendant may petition for a record seal.

 If the CRS 33-6-126 charge gets dismissed – meaning that there is no conviction – then there is no waiting period.
 The defendant can pursue a record seal right away.4

 - Illegal discharge of a firearm (CRS 18-12-107.5): This is knowingly or recklessly firing a gun into any dwelling, building, occupied structure, or occupied motor vehicle.
 As a class 5 felony, it carries 1 to 3 years in prison (with 2 years mandatory parole), and/or a fine of $1,000 to $100,000.

 - Possession of a weapon by a previous offender (POWPO) (CRS 18-12-108): Convicted felons who possess a weapon face a class 5 felony charge.
 This carries up to 3 years in prison and/or a fine of up to $100,000.